 As Baker advises, students’ words don’t always match their physical reactions.
 If you’re concerned about something, let your instructor know.
 That’s the best way to help you

 People who are fit and are already good at a handful of sports sometimes have expectations about how long it will take them to move up in skill level and be able to ski that double black run.
 “I like to instill more education and knowledge in where they are on their skis and ensure that they have the basic foundation that will ultimately help them accomplish their goals.
 I’m not trying to intimidate my students when I do that.
 Ultimately, time on the snow helps your muscle memory, so when you are ready to move up, you’re really ready and your body can react appropriately.”

 Whether you sign up for a group class or a private instructor is up to you.
 Sometimes, students in a class have to ski at the level of the person with the lowest ability, which can be frustrating if you’re the budding superstar.
 But that’s not always the case.
 Instructors want to help you get the most out of class, so talk with them about your goals and see what approach best fits you.
 (Read: "Locals Know Why Ski School is Cool")

 Take the Next Steps

 Learning to ski can be one of the most exhilarating and exciting times in a child’s — or adult's — life.
 There’s nothing quite like graduating from the snowplow technique to carving a perfect turn in the powder.
-If your family is new to the slopes, we've got plenty of ski programs and Utah ski schools that’ll teach you all the skiing tips and tricks you need to get you gliding like the pros in no time.
+If your family is new to the slopes, Utah's has plenty of ski programs and ski schools that’ll teach you all the skiing tips and tricks you need to get you gliding like the pros in no time (Read: "Learn to Ski (and Ride) Better").
 After you find your ski legs, you'll want to begin exploring, starting with the green circle designations before moving on to intermediate and expert areas.
-To that end, we visited five Utah ski resorts to find their best beginner runs based on iconic scenery, diverse terrain and overall awesomeness of the area.
+See a quick guide to 5 of Utah’s best beginner ski runs and snowboard trails.